acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

                                 └───────────────┘
 ```

-> **BEGINNER'S NOTE:** This is like a child who only knows cats and dogs confidently calling a hamster "a small dog" - they don't recognize they've encountered something new.
+> **🟢 Beginner Tip:** This is like a child who only knows cats and dogs confidently calling a hamster "a small dog" - they don't recognize they've encountered something new.

 #### 15.8.2 Detection Methods